Documentation Index

 CDB-MSSQL

-• Create a login to the local target server that the user wants to migrate to using the following command.
-Your password does not need to be the same.
+• Use a command to create a login on the local target server for the migration (the password does not need to match the source server's password).

 • Grant sysadmin permissions to the existing database owner to prevent errors from occurring when the owner changes.